fjfinch/OPSEC/notes/21 Active Directory/Kerberos/0 How Kerberos Works.md

 # How Kerberos Works
-Kerberos uses shared keys for authentication.
+Kerberos uses keys for authentication.
 (Not authorization).
-In a Windows domain this is the NTLM hash.

-(Secret) Key -> hash(password+salt)
-Tickets are encrypted with secret key (cached on systems)
+A secret key is the hash (probably the NT hash) of an users password.
+Tickets are encrypted with the secret key (and cached on systems).

+Servers within AD:
 * DC (Domain Controller)
 	* KDC (Key Distribution Center)
 		* AS (Authentication Server): for TGT (Ticket Granting Ticket)